samohtj/Powerstackers13-14/README.md

     short getAutoMode();
     Reads two color sensors, and returns a number from 1-36 based on the combination of colors.
     Used to set an autonomous game mode option based on colored LEGO block inputs.
+**get-ir.c**

+    int getIrStrength(int sensor);
+    Takes a sensor as an argument, and returns the overall IR signal strength for that sensor.

+    int getIrDirection();
+    Returns the relative direction of the IR signal.

+**multiplexer.c**

+    int rawLightLeft;
+    int rawLightRight;
+    int rawColor;
+    int rawGyro;
+    Variables that store the sensor values for the sensors connected to the multiplexer.

+    task getSmux();
+    Constantly running tasks that sets variable values for all sensors connected to a multiplexer.

+**powerStackerSplash.c**

+    void drawPowerStacker(int x, int y);
+    Draws a little Powerstacker character to the NXT screen at the given x and y coordinates.

+    void erasePowerStacker(int x, int y);
+    Erases a little Powerstacker character at the given x and y coordinates.

+    void drawCenteredPowerStacker();
+    Draws a Powerstacker character, centered on the screen.

+    void eraseCenteredPowerStacker();
+    Erases a Powerstacker character, centered on the screen.

+    void doPowerStackerSplash();
+    Does a short opening screen animation.